Local Support and Interpretation of Guidance COVID-19:

 We are very aware that the information coming out of national organisations is constantly changing and front-line staff will struggle to know how to apply it.
 The sections below will help you to find the key guidance and interpret it for your business.
 This section will be constantly updated as new guidance is issued.

-Protecting the Pharmacy Team
+Protecting Pharmacy Teams

 In the warmer months you may want to use an external display sign with the above poster in it and keep the door to your pharmacy open to allow fresh air to circulate.
 This will also help avoid the public making contact with the door handle on entry and exit.

-Keeping hands / the pharmacy clean – Follow NHS How to wash your hands guidelines, which should be carried out for 20 seconds.
+Follow NHS How to wash your hands guidelines, which should be carried out for 20 seconds.

 Increase cleaning of touching points such as door handles, counter tops, and shelving – particularly at shoulder and head height where contact is made most and where sneezes or coughs may land.